Nebosyn/FoolOfREST/FoolOfRESTAPI/TelegramLogger/Config.md

 # Python logger configuration
 ## Python version
-For this project please use python version 3.12 or 3.13.
-Psycopg2 library used in this repository, isn't supported by python 3.14.
+For this project please use python version from 3.10 to 3.13.
+Psycopg3 library used in this repository, isn't supported by python 3.14.
 ## Configuring python's virtual environment

 ### Manually
 To configure virtual environment we essentially need only several commands.
 First we'll need to create venv:
 ```console
 $ python -m venv .venv